ray-project/ray/doc/source/ray-core/placement-group.rst

         bool is_created = pg.Wait(60);
         assert(is_created);

-Now let's define an actor that uses GPU.
-We'll also define a task that use ``extra_resources``.
+Now let's define an actor that uses GPU and a task that use `extra_resource`s.
+You can schedule actors/tasks on the placement group using
-You can schedule actors/tasks on the placement group using :ref:`options(scheduling_strategy=PlacementGroupSchedulingStrategy(...)) <scheduling-strategy-ref>`.
+:ref:`options(scheduling_strategy=PlacementGroupSchedulingStrategy(...)) <scheduling-strategy-ref>`.

 .. tabbed:: Python